emoacht/BatteryProbe/README.md

 ##Development

 This app is developed in C# with Visual Studio 2015 Preview.
-Some parts use C# 6.0 feature.
+Some parts utilize C# 6.0 features.

 ##Other